starfish2994/craft-engine_Auto_build/README.md

 ## Installation

 ### 💻 Enviroment Requirements
 + First, ensure that you are running a [Paper](https://papermc.io/) (or its fork) 1.20.1+ server.
 The plugin does not support Spigot and is unlikely to do so in the future.
-CraftEngine contains over 10,000 lines of code that are based on the Minecraft code of the Paper version server.
 + Secondly, please use JDK 21 to run the server.
 I believe this is quite straightforward for you.

 ### 🔍 How to Install